xogroup/bunnybus-cli/Example.md

   Options:

     -h, --help            output usage information
     -V, --version         output the version number
     -P, --publish         publish a message to an exchange -S, --subscribe       subscribe message(s) from a queue -G, --get             get all message(s) from queue until empty -c, --config <path>   path to the configuration file -t, --tee             tee to stdout
-    -d, --duration <n>   set a runtime duration for subscribe to close within <n> milliseconds. defaults to 0 for infinite
+    -d, --duration <n>    set a runtime duration for subscribe to close within <n> milliseconds. defaults to 0 for infinite -m, --metadata        generate or consume BunnyBus metadata -v, --verbose <path>  output path to a file for logging
 ```

 ### Piping data from a file and publishing to a queue